 Although Ireland is a small island nation, it is loaded with fun and amazing things to try for your trip.
 Ireland is one of the best travel destinations for families planning to take a good break, especially Northern Ireland is best suited for them.

-Here’s a list of 5 most interesting places you need to visit once you’re in Ireland.
+Here’s a list of the 5 most interesting places you need to visit once you’re in Ireland.

 The Cliffs of Moher

-Grafton Street is one of the most popular shopping streets in Dublin city centre.
-But more than being an expensive shopping street, the Grafton street also showcases some lovely art with its buskers, flowers sellers and performance artists.
+Grafton Street is one of the most popular shopping streets in the Dublin city center.
+But more than being an expensive shopping street, Grafton street also showcases some lovely art with its buskers, flowers sellers, and performance artists.
 You can relax and enjoy the vibe of the lively culture by grabbing a nice coffee and Irish breakfast at Bewley’s Grafton Street Cafe.

 Although they say shopping is expensive in Grafton street, there are places that are pretty much lenient with their pricing.
 There are numerous alleyways and streets you may want to explore and get entertained.

 Trinity College is Ireland’s oldest university that was founded in the 15th century by Queen Elizabeth I. Its ancient architecture is still intact and as you enter the premises, it gives a true feeling of going back to ancient times, quite contrary to the bustling city of Dublin.